-The Humane Society of North Texas (HSNT) is here to help owners rehome or surrender their pets.
-We will help each family work through the best options for their furbaby.
-Below are the most common recommended steps for each pet.
+The Humane Society of North Texas (HSNT) is here to help each family work through the best options for their pet(s), including rehoming and surrendering.
+Below are the most common recommended steps.

 Before surrendering your pet to any shelter:

 Contact HSNT and other organizations focused on helping owners keep the fur families together, for resources that may be available to help you keep your pet.

 Try to rehome your pet with a friend or family member who you know and trust.

 Collect info/photo for a pet profile for your pet

 Take a current photo fido/fluffy looking at the camera and a full-body shot